-There are studies that suggest social isolation is associated with poor cognitive health.
-This can be due to a lack of stimulation, so in this time we also need to exercise our brains.
-Get out an old puzzle or board games, have fun with your housemates/kids.
+Studies suggest social isolation is associated with poor cognitive health.
+This can be due to a lack of stimulation, meaning we also need to exercise our brains.
+Get out an old puzzle or board game, have fun with your housemates/kids.
 Read the book on your bedside table, or start learning that language you’ve always thought about.
-Try something new, like meditation, writing or knitting.
-Remember to stay social, we live in a technology fueled world, there are various online platforms that facilitate social connection.
+Try something new, like meditation, writing, or knitting.
+Remember to stay social, we live in a technology fuelled world, there are various online platforms that facilitate social connection.
 Video call your loved ones or pick up the dusty home phone.
 Keep your mindset positive and healthy, this isn’t long term and we all know the sacrifice is worth the health of our community.

 You may not have a job or school to get up for but don't stay up all night and sleep all day.
 Maintain your sleep routine, or use this as an opportunity to improve your sleep routine.
 It's recommended we have at least 7 hours of sleep per day.
-Here is why it’s so important, it helps in weight regulation, improves mental health, decreases stress, improves mood and allows our bodies to rest and improve our immune system.
+It helps with weight regulation, improves mental health, decreases stress, improves mood, and allows our bodies to rest and improve our immune system.

 Make sure you continue to have a routine with your meal times, even though normal stimuli may have been removed.
-Skipping meals leads to low blood sugar levels, which send you searching for a sweet treat.
-If you are working from home, move away from your working space.
-It's important we take time to register we are eating, helping with satiety levels and has been shown to help work productivity.
+Skipping meals leads to low blood sugar levels, which sends you searching for a sweet treat.
+If you are working from home, move away from your working space to eat.
+It's important we take time to register we are eating, which can help with satiety levels and has been shown to help work productivity.

-Don’t exclude food groups, access to fresh produce may decrease but don’t leave then behind.
-Our meals contain locally sourced ingredients, packed with fresh produce that will help you meet you 5-a day.
-With all our meals being a good source of in season vegetables that taste great, ensuring you stay healthy at home.
+Don’t exclude food groups, access to fresh produce may decrease, but don’t leave them behind.
+Get orangised and complete an online shopping order or get your fave meals dleivered.
+All of our meals contain locally sourced ingredients packed with fresh produce that will help you meet your 5-a day and ensure you stay healthy at home.

 Avoid boredom eating, this can be achieved by regular well balanced meals, drinking lots of water, keeping the mind busy.